algorcode/algorcode/README.md

 ✉️ You can contact me on discord: algorcode

 ## Suggestions
-If you have any suggestions for anything wow related for me to create, feel free to contact me, I may be interested.
+If you have any suggestions for any features to my projects, feel free to contact me, I may be interested.